 The trouble comes from the business perspective.
 The best thing to do for your brand’s reputation is to respond to ALL comments you receive on social media, both positive and negative.
 But how do you respond to negative comments without losing your cool or saying the wrong thing?

 Here are some things to keep in mind when responding:

 Respond in a timely manner.

-When it comes to negative comments, your main goal as a business will be to make the individual commenting feel heard.
-Be sure you are responding to comments in a timely manner.
-This is why it’s important to monitor your social media presence regularly.
-The last thing a disgruntled user wants is to be ignored after expressing their grievances.
+When it comes to negative comments, your main goal should be to make the individual feel heard.
+Respond to comments in a timely manner, which is why it’s important to monitor your social media presence regularly.
+People don’t want to be ignored after expressing their grievances.